Este documento descreve e fornece exemplos de configurações para métodos comuns de vazamento de rota de Virtual Routing and Forwarding (VRF).

 O VRF permite que um roteador mantenha tabelas de roteamento separadas para diferentes redes virtuais.
 Quando as exceções são necessárias, o vazamento de rota VRF permite que algum tráfego seja roteado entre os VRFs sem o uso de rotas estáticas.

-Imagem 1.
-Topologia de vazamento de rota para o cenário 1
+Imagem 1: Topologia de vazamento de rota para o cenário 1.

 O VAZAMENTO do roteador não pode rotear entre os dois, pois as rotas estão em VRFs diferentes.
-Essas tabelas de roteamento mostram as rotas atuais por VRF e indicam quais rotas precisam vazar entre o VRF global e o VRF A.
+Essas tabelas de roteamento mostram as rotas atuais por VRF e indicam quais rotas devem vazar entre o VRF global e o VRF A.

 Tabelas de roteamento LEAK:

-Tabela de Roteamento EIGRP ( Roteamento Global ) |
+| Tabela de Roteamento EIGRP (Roteamento Global) |

 LEAK#show ip route